andrewdlanham/jumping-block-game/README.md

-# SimpleUnityGame
+# first-unity-game
-Simple game made in Unity
+My first game made using Unity.
+It is a simple game where the user controls a moving block and avoids obstacles.